igorpejic/site/content/_index.md

 My interests are in designing scalable systems, machine learning, algorithms and computer vision.

-Below you can find a short history of myself.
+Below you can find my brief history.

 # Professional